timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 have a feasible solution is part of the field of [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming) or [constraint optimization](https://developers.google.com/optimization/cp/).
-For now, we'll start by generating time budgets manually, but in the future, we'll want to experiment with perhaps faster and more formal approaches to solving these problems.
+For now, we'll start by generating time budgets manually.
+However, in the future,
+we'll want to experiment with perhaps faster and more formal approaches to solving these problems.

 So, how much time, across days of a week, per activity?
 To generate time allocations,
 we can consider at least two complementary approaches.
-First, we might start from an allocation in our past, and iteratively make tradeoffs that respect our constraints while subjectively becoming more desirable.
+First, we might start from an allocation in our past.
+Then, we make tradeoffs that respect our constraints while increasing the allocation's desirability.

-Alternatively, we can start from an allocation of time that we consider maximally appealing but perhaps unrealistic.
+Alternatively, we can start from an allocation of time that we consider maximally appealing but unrealistic.
 For example, we might allocate more than 168 hours per week.
 Then, we can progressively edit the appealing allocation to its closest constraint-satisfying allocation